RegularLunar/Fragile-Tarnished/README.md

 - 1 Stamina

 > [!NOTE]
 > You have to recompile the DLL to choose specifics. (e.g only 1 stamina).
 Currently its setup to set all 3 stats to 1.
+See [Line 90](https://github.com/RegularLunar/Fragile-Tarnished/blob/3bc1df36be6303921cbf687e32a7161e7530ff01/dllmain.cpp#L90)

 ---